Sleighs/HedgeWik/README.md

 A clean interface for searching Wikipedia.

-HedgeWik was built for the FreeCodeCamp project 'Build a Wikipedia Viewer" which required using wik
+HedgeWik was built for the FreeCodeCamp project titled 'Build a Wikipedia Viewer" which required using wikipedia's api to search the website.

 Try it out here: https://sleighs.github.io/HedgeWik/